alxblzd/alxblzd.github.io/_posts/2025-10-24-wiki-wireguard-vpn copy.md

 ### Hub-and-Spoke

-Forget the peer-to-peer mesh dreams for now.
-Start with a central node:
+Simple lab pattern: one box with a public endpoint, everyone else dials in.

 ```ini
 [Interface]